 Laura Pontius is an immigration attorney in northern Indiana who has handled immigration cases for individuals, families, businesses, churches and nonprofits.
 In her role with the Neighborhood Christian Legal Clinic, she provides “Know Your Rights” legal sessions for the immigrant community throughout northern Indiana, as well as legal educational seminars for the non-immigrant community.

 This luncheon workshop is 11 a.m.-1 p.m.
 (Eastern time) Thursday, September 19, 2019 at Covenant Community Church in South Bend and 11 a.m.-1 p.m.
-(Eastern time) Thursday, October 24, 2019 in central Indiana.
+(Eastern time) Thursday, October 24, 2019 at First Baptist Church of Indianapolis, Bradley Building.
 The cost of the workshop is $10, which includes lunch, conversation and workshops materials.

 How can you maximize your learning in this workshop and others?
 Check out this Center for Congregations article, "Getting the Most from an Education Event."